BAE SYSTEMS

 BACKGROUND

-Quick Disclaimer: Because the details of this product are confidential, this case study will primarily focus on the process versus showing a detailed product analysis.
+Quick Disclaimer: Because the details of this product are confidential, this case study will primarily focus on the process with a sample product that I designed that does not show real data.

 MY ROLE